 Shrimp get sick too.
-IHHNV infects wild and farmed shrimp, and has been detected by PCR in non-penaeid shrimp, crabs and fishes.
-This virus is highly contagious and causes high mortality in P. stylirostris where the disease is known as "Infectious hypodermal and haematopoietic necrosis" (IHHN).
-There is no evidence of mortality in P. vannamei, where virus effects include slow growth rate and body deformities; in P. vannamei disease is known as "Runt deformity syndrome" (RDS).
+IHHNV infects wild and farmed shrimp and has been detected by PCR in non-penaeid shrimp, crabs and fishes.
+This virus is highly contagious and causes high mortality in Penaeus stylirostris where the disease is known as "Infectious hypodermal and haematopoietic necrosis" (IHHN).
+There is no evidence of mortality in P. vannamei, where virus effect includes low growth rate and body deformities; in P. vannamei the disease is known as "Runt deformity syndrome" (RDS).
 In P. monodon, IHHNV infection may be present in asymptomatic individuals or clinical signs may be observed as shell deformities related to short rostrum and protruded abdominal segment joints.

 Causative agent of Infectious Hypodermal and Haematopoietic Necrosis Disease and Runt Deformity Syndrome (RDS).
 This infectious disease or syndrome is caused by a DNA virus from the genus Penstyldensovirus, Family Parvoviridae.
 Virus multiplication (replication) occurs in the cell nucleus.
 IHHNV is the smallest known virus of penaeid shrimp with a virion of 20-22 nm, non-enveloped and shape of icosahedron.
-Its genome (genetic information) is composed by a linear single-stranded DNA.
-The Shrimp MultiPath PCR test will help to confirm IHHNV infections, as well as provide information to producers about presence and/or absence of this virus and other shrimp pathogens frequent in culture systems, in a precise, reliable and quantitative way (number of pathogens per sample).
+Its genome is composed by a linear single-stranded DNA.

-Three different IHHNV genotypes have been reported: Type 1 (Americas and East Asia),

-Type 2 (South-East Asia) and Type 3 (Australia, China and Taiwan).
-These IHHNV lineages may infect P. vannamei, P. stylirostris and P. monodon.
-It seems that IHHNV can insert part of its DNA into the genome (DNA) of penaeid shrimp; it's known as an endogenous viral element (EVE) and has been described in shrimp of East Africa, India and Australia, the same as in Western Indo-Pacific including Madagascar, Mauritius and Tanzania.
-However, shrimp DNA containing the IHHNV-homologous sequences are not infectious to susceptible penaeid species like P. vannamei or P. monodon, but will cause false positive PCR data if assays are not designed correctly to differentiate between inserted IHHNV DNA and infectious viral particles.
+Three different IHHNV genotypes have been reported: Type 1 (Americas and East Asia), Type 2 (South-East Asia) and Type 3 (Australia, China and Taiwan).
+These IHHNV Lineages may infect P. vannamei, P. stylirostris and P. monodon.
+It seems that IHHNV can insert part of its DNA in the genome (DNA) of penaeid shrimp; it's known as an endogenous viral element (EVE) and has been described in shrimp of East Africa, India and Australia, the same as in Western Indo-Pacific including Madagascar, Mauritius and Tanzania.
+But shrimp DNA containing the IHHNV-homologous sequences are not infectious to susceptible penaeid species like P. vannamei or P. monodon, but will cause false positive PCR data if assays are not designed correctly to differentiate between inserted IHHNV DNA and infectious viral particles.

 Whilst the virus has no impact on human health or food safety, and any affected shrimp are safe for human consumption, it does have a significantly detrimental effect for shrimp farmers.
 IHHNV can infect all penaeid shrimp life stages, including eggs, larvae, postlarvae, juveniles and adults.
-IHHNV-infected females with high virus loads usually produce eggs that fail to develop and hatch.
+IHHNV-infected females with high virus loads, usually produce eggs that fail to develop and hatch.
 Nauplii obtained from infected broodstock, present high prevalence of IHHNV infection.
 The impacts of IHHNV on production outputs include reduced survival, reduced growth, a less uniform size at harvest and overall lower size class.
 Deformities seen as part of RDS also reduce harvest value.

-Field observations and laboratory experiments have shown that IHHNV infection may delay mortality in populations infected with White Spot Syndrome Virus (WSSV) due to possible viral competition.
+Field observations and laboratory experiments have shown that IHHNV infection may delay mortality in populations infected with White Spot Syndrome Virus (WSSV) due to possible viral competence.

 Clinical signs.
-Evident cuticular deformities like deformed rostrum bent to either side can be observed in P. stylirostris, P. monodon or P. vannamei with RDS, which may be considered as pathognomonic for IHHNV infection.
-Nevertheless, this clinical finding is not always present in infected populations.
-See image right for an example.
+Evident cuticular deformities like deformed rostrum bent to either side can be observed in P. stylirostris, P. monodon or P. vannamei with RDS, which may be considered as pathognomonic for